Excitation of control-affine systems and Koopman error bounds: Conclusions

 \section{Conclusions}

 In this article, we presented a data-fitting framework for identifying control-affine systems.
 We focused on the role of input-data design in ensuring the quality of the resulting model.
 Our main contribution is the derivation of lower bounds for the minimal singular value of the input-data matrix, which directly impacts the robustness of the respective regression.
 We proposed geometrically interpretable excitation schemes to construct control inputs from scratch, which achieve optimality, and presented a guideline for extending a given set of inputs using angle-based information in the input space, including concrete strategies to choose exciting inputs.
 We showed how these excitation schemes and singular-value bounds can be integrated into bilinear EDMDc within the Koopman framework, enabling flexible sampling.
 Furthermore, we used our results to prove uniform error bounds on the full approximation error for kernel EDMD for control-affine systems.
-Finally, we validated the effectiveness of the excitation schemes in combination with the flexible sampling EDMDc approach at the example of the system identification of a nonholonomic mobile robot, demonstrating that the theoretical findings are directly relevant and applicable to practical problems from engineering.
+Finally, we exemplified the findings for the different excitation schemes for an example with six control inputs and validated the effectiveness of the excitation schemes in combination with the flexible sampling EDMDc approach at the example of the system identification of a nonholonomic mobile robot, demonstrating that the theoretical findings are relevant and directly applicable to practical problems from engineering.